Predicting Census Survey Response Rates With Parsimonious Additive Models and Structured Interactions: Statistical Models and Methodology

-The following result corresponds to the high-dimensional setting where~$p$ is large (we discuss the classical fixed~$p$ case at the end of this section), hence the stated error bound holds with high probability. \begin{theorem} There exists a universal~$c_1$, such that if $\lambda_n\ge c_1\sigma\big[r_n^2+r_n\sqrt{\log (ep)/n}\,\big]$, then
+The following result corresponds to the high-dimensional setting where~$p$ is large (we discuss the classical fixed~$p$ case at the end of this section), hence the stated error bound holds with high probability. \begin{theorem} Let $\widehat{f}_n$ be defined as in~(\ref{crit.add1}).
+Then, there exists a universal constant~$c_1$, such that if $\lambda_n\ge c_1\sigma\big[r_n^2+r_n\sqrt{\log (ep)/n}\,\big]$, then

 with probability at least $1-1/p$. \end{theorem} We note that a popular approach in the literature, even in the linear setting, has been to assume a sparse underlying model for the data.
 In contrast, Theorem~\ref{add.thm} does not assume a ground truth sparse additive model, allowing for model misspecification and incorporating the approximation error into the bound.
-This feature is especially appealing for our application of interest where the ground truth is not available.
+This feature is especially appealing for our application of interest where the ground truth is unavailable.
 The following corollary complements the general result in Theorem~\ref{add.thm} by establishing a non-asymptotic prediction error bound for the proposed approach in the case where the additive model is correctly specified. \begin{corollary} Suppose that $f^*\in\mathcal{C}_\text{gr}$.
 There exist universal constants~$c_1$ and~$c_2$, such that if $\lambda_n\ge c_1\sigma\big[r_n^2+r_n\sqrt{\log (ep)/n}\big]$ and $\mu_n\ge c_2\sigma^2 \big[r_n^2+\log(ep)/n\big] + c_2\lambda_n\Omega_{\text{\rm gr}}(f^*)$, then

 with probability at least $1-1/p$. \end{corollary}

 We note that inequality~\eqref{np.or.bnd.cor} yields the following prediction error bound: